|What is a free trade agreement?|

 For additional information on whole-of-government Common Use Contracts, please refer to the Contracts section of www.purchasing.tas.gov.au.

-The evaluation methodology, conditions for participation and evaluation criteria are intricately linked processes which must be undertaken during the planning stage of the procurement.
-Detailed information on developing conditions for participation, evaluation criteria and an evaluation methodology is available by following this link.
+Developing the evaluation methodology, conditions for participation and evaluation criteria are intricately linked processes that must be undertaken during the planning stage of the procurement.
+Information on developing conditions for participation, evaluation criteria and an evaluation methodology is available by following this link.